robotsorcerer/robotsorcerer.github.io/about.md

 + I enjoy mentoring committed undergraduates, masters students and high school students that are interested in computer vision and robotics.
 Two of them are currently working in industry.

-+ I still consider Sheffield my adopted home: Biggest village in Yorkshire.
-Where I've made some of my biggest mistakes.
-Where I've met some of the best people I could ever hope to know.
++ I still consider Sheffield my adopted home.
+Biggest village in Yorkshire, where I've made some of my biggest mistakes; where I've met some of the best people I could ever hope to know.
 City of hills.
 Home of the Yorkshire pudding.
-I shall never forget you.
+Of thee I sing!

 + When I am not busy, I am probably on [quora](https://www.quora.com/profile/Lekan-4), the [ros.org forum](http://answers.ros.org) or the [pytorch forum](http://discuss.pytorch.org) answering and posting questions.